 5 simple steps to washing your sheets

 Read our simple steps for washing your bed sheets effectively.

 Remove all your bed sheets from your bed, including your pillowcases, duvet cover and bottom sheet.

 Step 2: Pop your bedsheets in your washing machine

 Put your bedding sheets and pillowcases into the washing machine.
-Always thoroughly check for rouge items like socks and pyjamas that might sneak in, as it’s important to split out any darks and lights.
+Always thoroughly check for rogue items like socks and pyjamas that might sneak in, as it’s important to split out any darks and lights.
 If you’ve got extra space in the machine, you can pop in a few cotton t-shirts that are of the same colour.
 It’s important to avoid overloading the washing machine as you want to ensure thorough cleaning.

 Step 3: Add your washing detergent

-We recommend using a non-biological detergent containing no optical whiteners, bleaching agents or enzymes that can cause colours to fade or become batch and damage the fabric.
+We recommend using a non-biological detergent containing no optical whiteners, bleaching agents or enzymes that can cause colours to fade or damage the fabric.
 Depending on your washing machine, measure the correct amount of detergent and place it into the washing machine or the designated compartment.
 Also, check to see if your detergent already has a fabric softener.